sdbbs/gitbucket-overridenewsfeed/README.md

 >
 > Generating scala code and "evaluating" it (by that, you mean compiling then executing) is certainly possible, but not very sensible.
 The scala compiler is very slow - just look at a scala projects build times compared to a java app.
 That said, if you're able to cache the compilation, then it's not so bad.

-So, the only way is to use JavaScript ...
+So, the only immediate way (without changes to GitBucket itself) is to use JavaScript - as hinted in [customizing the main page · Issue #1136 · gitbucket/gitbucket · GitHub](https://github.com/gitbucket/gitbucket/issues/1136) ...